jrenaud90/TidalPy/Documentation/utilities_x/logging_x.md

 Level names are case-insensitive: `trace`, `debug`, `info`, `warning` or `warn`, `error`, `critical`, and `off`.
 Integers 0 through 6 are accepted in their place.

-### `set_log_level(level)`

-Adjust the active level at runtime, updating both the logger and all of its sinks.
-A later `init_logger` call resets the logger-level filter, after which the configured per-sink levels apply again.
+### Changing Levels at Runtime

+Levels filter in two places.
+The logger level is a global threshold: a message below it reaches no sink.
+Each sink then applies its own level.

+- `set_log_level(level)` sets the global threshold only.
+The sinks keep their levels, so it can only narrow what they write.
+In a notebook, where the console sink starts off, `set_log_level("info")` leaves the console silent.
+- `set_console_level(level)` sets the console sink's level, for example `set_console_level("info")` to see messages in a notebook.
+It returns `True`.
+- `set_file_level(level)` sets the file sink's level.
+It returns `False` and changes nothing when no log file is being written.

+Each takes a level name or integer, as in the table above.
+The next `init_logger` call, including `TidalPy.reinit()`, restores the configured sink levels and resets the global threshold to `trace`.

 ### `log_message(level, message)` and Level Helpers

-`log_trace`, `log_debug`, `log_info`, `log_warning`, `log_error`, and `log_critical` each take just the message. `log_message` takes the level first, named or as an integer.
+`log_trace`, `log_debug`, `log_info`, `log_warning`, `log_error`, and `log_critical` each take just the message. `log_message` takes the level first, named or as an integer. `log_message("off", ...)` emits nothing.
 These are what Cython and Python code in the new backend should use, so their output interleaves correctly with the messages the C++ macros emit.

 ### `flush_logger()` and `shutdown_logger()`

-`flush_logger` flushes every sink, which matters because file sinks buffer.
-A log file read immediately after a solve may be missing its last lines without it. `shutdown_logger` flushes and releases file handles, and runs automatically at interpreter exit.
+Warnings, errors, and critical messages are flushed to every sink as they are written, so they reach the log file even if the process later crashes.
+Flushing costs a system call per warning, which is negligible because warnings are emitted at most a few times per solve.
+Trace, debug, and info lines are buffered: a log file read immediately after a solve may be missing them until `flush_logger` runs.

+Importing the logging module registers `flush_logger` with `atexit` once per process (`TidalPy.reinit()` does not register it again), so a normal interpreter exit writes the buffered lines.
+A crash skips `atexit`, and buffered lines below the warning level are lost.

+`shutdown_logger` flushes and turns the logger off, making every `TIDALPY_LOG_*` macro a no-op.
+A later `init_logger` call turns it back on.
+It is not needed at interpreter exit.

 ## C++ API